Lazy Luddite Log

 A Many Faced Stranger

 A friend suggested it could be Krabat (1978) from Czechoslovakia but that is a full-blown movie.
 I will describe it however, as it has a similar creepy vibe.
-Krabat adapts the fairy tale of an apprentice sorceror who eventually gets the better of his murderous master.
+Krabat adapts the fairy tale of an apprentice sorcerer who eventually gets the better of his murderous master.
 One nifty characteristic of that story was that the master would take different animal guises but all of them would retain a prominent scar from his scalp.
 It was drawn like a huge crack - gruesome even in animation.

 A Musical Paper Plane

 The ABC also played shorts between scheduled programs.
 Many were music videos for instrumental tracks like Toccata by Sky (footage of white water rafting) or Incantations (Excerpt) by Mike Oldfield (footage from the moon landings).
-One I can describe but still cannot name.
+One I can describe but cannot name.

 It may well have involved the music of a classical guitarist and starts with live-action footage of a musician sitting in a cottage folding some sheet music into the form of a paper plane.
 He throws his creation out the window as the video transitions to cel animation of the same paper dart travelling lazily across what looks like English farmland at its most lovely.
 It even spends some time washing along a babbling brook till it is launched back into the air by a small waterfall.
 I'm sure the music was nice too but cannot recall a bar of it.